What email analysis can I use with Composer?

 You can install PEAR packages from composer!

-It seems like a direct contradiction to the intro text, but since it can be installed using composer, it's not a problem for blogging!
+It might seem to directly contradict the introductory text, but since it can be installed using Composer, it's not a problem from a blog perspective!

 I haven't been implementing this kind of thing recently (that's my excuse), so I didn't know this, but PEAR packages require PEAR core modules and cannot be installed on their own, making installation a hassle (to be honest).
 However, if you use composer, it will install the minimum packages for PEAR core modules as dependencies

-The biggest advantages of using pear/mail are that your previous knowledge is still useful, it's an outdated library so there are few bugs, and it targets PHP versions 5.2.1 and above, so it works anywhere.
+The biggest advantages of using pear/mail are that your existing knowledge is directly applicable, it's a mature library with few bugs, and it works everywhere because it targets PHP version 5.2.1 or higher.

-If you can install it from composer, this might be the only option...
+If you can install it via Composer, then this might be the only option...

 # Install from composer composer require pear/mail